3p3r/tfx2json/README.md

 Convert Terraform / OpenTofu templates (.tf) to JSON for saner ops.
 This project also supports decoding HCL expressions into a parseable JSON format.

+This is currently done in two passes:

+- pass 1: parse the HCL into a general JSON structure using hcl2json WASM.
+- pass 2: expand expressions left by pass 1 into JSON with tree-sitter-hcl.

 ## Usage

 Go 1.22+ and [TinyGO](https://tinygo.org) are required for building.